anirudt/pipydenoiser/docs.md

 * There are options to use an ideal filter, butterworth and artificial combing.
   * Ideal Filter: To analyse the frequency response, and objectively keep/remove certain frequency components.
   * Butterworth filter: To implement a practical realization of the above ideal filter.
-  * Artificial Combing: It was observed that the noise signal had several high power harmonics in the low frequency range.
+  * Artificial Combing: It was observed that the noise signal had several high power harmonics in the low frequency range even after applying the ideal filter.
 Thus, to eliminate them, a naive thresholding was applied, which enabled our signal to get enhanced.